2012 SEC Championship Game: Notes

 This was Alabama's 8th appearance in the title game.
 The previous seven appearances were all against the Florida Gators.
 This was Georgia's 5th appearance and second consecutive SEC Championship game.
 This was the first meeting between the schools since 2008.
 From 2006 to 2012, the winner of this game played in the BCS National Championship Game seven straight times with a record of 6–1 (LSU was defeated by fellow SEC member Alabama following winning the 2011 SEC Championship Game).

-Their victory in this game, along with their ranking based on their season-long performance, earned Alabama a spot in the BCS National Championship Game, where they defeated Notre Dame, 42–14.
+Alabama's victory in this game, along with their ranking based on their season-long performance, earned them a spot in the BCS National Championship Game, where they defeated Notre Dame 42–14.
+They finished the season as the top-ranked team in the AP poll.

+Georgia went on to appear in the Capital One Bowl, where they defeated Oklahoma 45-31.
+They were ranked fifth in the final AP poll of the season.